 ARTESIA, CALIFORNIA -- I bought a Blue Rhino propane tank from a Walgreens near me.
 When I hooked up the tank to my propane grill I heard gas escaping from the valve.
 I looked at the valve, and the o-ring inside the tank was bad.
 You could see large cracks where a smooth and rubbery o-ring should be.
-Blue Rhino supposedly tests all their tanks for leaks, but this is proof that they in fact do not.
+Blue Rhino supposedly tests all their tanks for leaks, but this is proof that they, in fact, do not.
 This tank shouldn't have even passed a visual inspection of the valve.

 Maybe it is just me, but it seems like the tanks I get when I swap out an empty for a new tank aren't as full as they used to be.
 I used to get one tank and it would last through the summer; I am now on my third tank of the summer.
 My grilling habits haven't changed and my grill doesn't have any leaks.
 The service is convenient, but I am not sure the tanks are being filled to their full potential.
 Not really a true complaint; more like an aggravation.